 - Japan – 6-8 MiB/s (qBittorrent) and 2-3 MB/s (uTorrent).
 The average ETA was 30 minutes (qBittorrent) and one hour and a half (uTorrent).

 - The UK – 5-7 MiB/s (qBittorrent) and 3-4 MB/s (uTorrent).
 The average ETA was 30-35 minutes (qBittorrent) and one hour and 40 minutes (uTorrent).

 We also tested a server in the same country as our tester (Romania).
 As expected, NordVPN qBittorrent and uTorrent speeds were much faster: 25-30 MiB/s (qBittorrent) and 7-9 MB/s (uTorrent).

 We also tested the OpenVPN protocol (over UDP) on the Romanian server.
 It’s a more resource-intensive protocol, so our download speeds were slower: 10-11 MiB/s (qBittorrent) and 1-2 MB/s (uTorrent).
 We had to wait 20-25 minutes (qBittorrent) and almost two hours (uTorrent) for our 12.69 GB file to download.

-How to Torrent with NordVPN
+How to Torrent Safely Using NordVPN